Designing the Root Cellar

 If you live in a cold climate, snow cover alone may not be enough to keep it from reaching dangerously cold (freezing) temperatures in your root cellar.

-A simple heater such as an electric light in a metal can can make all the difference.
+A simple heater such as an electric light in a metal can will make all the difference.

 Check it periodically, especially during cold snaps, to make sure it's still working.